 Ribaat is blessed with a dedicated and illuminated array of female scholars.
 These remarkable women are qualified in various Islamic sciences as well as secular studies.
 Our sincere teachers understand the dynamics of living in the West and, having studied traditional Islam in the Middle East, are able to bring together the best of both worlds.
 They are working professionals with many obligations within their families and communities, yet are diligently sharing their Islamic expertise and volunteering their time to make their knowledge accessible to women around the world through the Ribaat online academic program.
 May Allah continue to increase them and preserve them...

 *Note on our Instructors' titles: Ustadha and Anse are both terms used in Arabic as titles for female scholars.

 Islamic Sciences Instructors

-Anse Tamara Gray is the founder of Rabata, an organization dedicated to promoting positive cultural change through individual empowerment, spiritual upbringing of women by women, and the revival of the female voice in scholarship
+is the founder of Rabata, an organization dedicated to promoting positive cultural change through creative educational experiences.

 She lived in Syria for twenty years, studying sacred knowledge and traveling along the road of tarbiya (spiritual upbringing).
 Anse Tamara studied a full curriculum of Islamic sacred texts and subjects including: Shāfiʿī jurisprudence (fiqh), Islamic theology (ʿaqīda), Quranic sciences (tafsīr and tajwīd), Arabic grammar (naḥū), geography of the Muslim world, Islamic civilization and culture, Islamic history and classical methods of spiritual growth (tazkiya).
 Her specialty area is the life of the Prophet, peace and blessings be upon him (sīra), which she studied in-depth with the foremost sīra scholar of our time.
 She is fluent in both spoken and classical Arabic and received her ijāza in the recitation of Quran from the late Shaikh Muḥyī al-Dīn al-Kurdī in 1997.